What is M-Lab?

 How do I report issues with M-Lab tests?

-Most M-Lab tests should take less than sixty seconds to complete, so if your particular test is taking longer, there may be something wrong.
+Most M-Lab tests should take less than thirty seconds to complete, so if your particular test is taking longer, there may be something wrong.
 First, do the following:

 - Try running the test again.
 Perhaps an unusual network issue caused the problem.